ghedo/go.pkt/README.md

   (e.g. you can't put a dump file into promiscuous mode).

 * [hyper/filter](http://godoc.org/github.com/ghedo/hype/filter): provides packet
   filtering capabilities by generating BPF filters based on input rules.
-Note that currently it uses the pcap filter compiler, but the plan is to also support compiling custom BPF programs in the future.
+It is possible to either compile tcpdump-like expressions (by using the libpcap compiler) or to generate filters from "raw" BPF instructions.

 * [hype/packet](http://godoc.org/github.com/ghedo/hype/packet): provides packet
   encoding and decoding capabilities.
 Every supported protocol provides its own